play-with-go/play-with-go/README.md

 ### About

-`play-with-go.dev` guides is built using the popular [`play-with-docker`](https://github.com/play-with-docker/play-with-docker) platform.
+`play-with-go.dev` guides are built using the popular [`play-with-docker`](https://github.com/play-with-docker/play-with-docker) platform.
 Guides are served via https://play-with-go.dev/ and run in a user's browser, presenting the guide content on the left, and an interactive terminal on the right.
 This terminal is connected to a remote session hosted in [Google's